hackdaymanifesto/site/index.markdown

 ### Emergency plans

 Make sure you have a plan for attendees who are injured, fall ill or suffer any other emergencies.
 Have a designated first aider on call.
+Make sure attendees know who to turn to for help; a phone number, a few bright crew shirts and a central crew desk or wardrobe go a long way.
 Know the procedures for calling an ambulance, sounding the fire alarm, and logging incidents in the venue.

 ### Handling problematic people